Thwarting Sexual Harassment at Work

 What to Do if You Are the Target of Sexual Harassment

-- Make sure you let the harasser clearly know that their conduct is unwelcome.
+- Make it clear to the harasser that his or her behavior is unwelcome.

-- Make sure that you let your employer know of the situation, preferably in writing, and let them know how you want it addressed.
+- Inform your employer of the situation, preferably in writing, and let them know how you want it addressed.

 Try to follow whatever harassment policy your employer provides as closely as possible.
 In addition, it may be helpful to keep notes about each instance of harassment, make copies of your work performance records and speak with fellow employees or others who may help you.

 Gender-Based Harassment at Work